GJZwiers/mod/README.md

 - `read`: to check if files already exists before writing.
 - `run=git`: to run `git` commands, more specifically `git init`
-- `write`: to make files as part of the project initialization.
+- `write`: to make files as part of the module initialization.

 ## Usage